Chas Chandler

-Bryan James "Chas" Chandler (18 December 1938 – 17 July 1996) was an English musician, record producer and manager, best known as the original bassist in The Animals, for which he was inducted into the Rock and Roll Hall of Fame in 1994.
-He also managed the band Slade, and Jimi Hendrix, about whom he was regularly interviewed until his death in 1996.
+Bryan James "Chas" Chandler (18 December 1938 – 17 July 1996) was an English musician, record producer, manager and the original bassist in the Animals, for which he was inducted into the Rock and Roll Hall of Fame in 1994.
+He also managed the Jimi Hendrix Experience and Slade.

 Early life

 Chandler was born in Heaton, Newcastle.
 After leaving school, he worked as a turner in the Tyneside shipyards.
 He became the bass player with The Alan Price Trio in 1962.